thefrontside/oss-wumbo/weekly-emails/september-2016/september-19th-september-23rd-2016.md

 route & styling our demo page to look nice & clean.
 What should fall out of that is a "Frontside branding" ember addon for us to pull into all our other addons.

+## website

+The `search-filter` component now successfully returns the relevant cards when a user types a query in the search input box.

+Next step is to refactor the search box and its actions so that the box resides inside the nav bar.
+Then I will create the parent component `media-filter` and update the tests.